 '''

 WARN:vagga::launcher: You are running vagga as a user different from the owner of project directory.
+You may not have needed permissions (see http://bit.ly/err_root)

 '''

 Both show that you don't run vagga with the user that owns the project.
 The legitimate reasons to run vagga as root are: